How to Write a Resignation Letter for a Job Promotion

 Your Typed Name

 What Your Letter Accomplishes

-You've pointed out the obvious—advancement is, or should be, every employee's goal and you're taking advantage of an opportunity.
-Your current employer can't fault you for this.
+You've pointed out the obvious — advancement is or should be, every employee's goal and you're taking advantage of an opportunity and your current employer can't fault you for this.

 Finally, be sure to retain a copy so there's never any question about how you handled your exit from the company.